 Factors that go into determining whether the defendant’s conduct was outrageous include (without limitation):

 - Whether the defendant abused a position of authority or a relationship that gave the defendant the real or apparent power to affect the plaintiff’s interests,

 - Whether the defendant knew that the plaintiff was particularly vulnerable to emotional distress, and

 - Whether the defendant knew that his or her conduct with likely result in emotional harm.4

 For purposes of California’s intentional infliction of emotional distress law a defendant acts with reckless disregard when:

 - The defendant knows that emotional distress will probably result from his or her conduct, or

 - The defendant gives little or no thought to the probable effects of his or her conduct.

-It is not necessary that the defendant have acted with a malicious or evil purpose.
+It is not necessary that the defendant has acted with a malicious or evil purpose.
 It is enough that he or she engaged in outrageous conduct without considering the probable consequences.5

 No. The plaintiff is not required to prove physical injury to recover damages for severe emotional distress.

 Yes.
 Plaintiffs are allowed to recover punitive damages in California in cases of recklessness and intentional wrongdoing.

 Because intentional infliction cases require “outrageous” conduct, they are some of the most likely for the awarding of punitive damages.